Technology at Southwestern1:1

 We are currently 1:1 in all grades K-12 with iPads and Chromebooks.
 The iPads are used to supplement the elementary curriculum through the use of varying supportive apps such as iXl, Acuity,Study Island, Accelerated Reader and a wide variety of others.
 Students are also able to use the iPads beyond the consumptive apps with book creation, photo editing and more.

-In the sixth grade the focus is to prepare for the move to the junior senior high school.
+In grades 3 -6 the focus is to prepare for the move to the junior senior high school.
 The adoption of Chromebooks is allowing students to begin working with Google apps, sharing work in their Google drive and collaborating with others.

 At the junior senior high Google Apps for Education (GAFE) has been fully implemented in grades 7-12.
 With district owned Chromebooks the goal that every student has access is being met.
 Students and teachers are able to freely communicate through email and shared work.
 Feedback is continuous and dynamic.